Solve each equation by the method of your choice. √2 x2 + 3x - 2√2 = 0

 Here are the essential concepts you must grasp in order to answer the question correctly.

 Radical equations involve variables within roots, such as square roots or fourth roots.
-To solve them, isolate the radical expression and then raise both sides of the equation to the power that eliminates the root, ensuring to check for extraneous solutions.
+Solving them typically requires isolating the radical expression and then eliminating the root by raising both sides of the equation to the appropriate power.

 Recommended video: